Neone-character-creator/app-generator/README.md

 * label - A `label` is a component to display text.
     * properties
         * text - The text to display.
+* button - A `button` is a component that can display a text label and perform an action when clicked.
+    * properties
+        * text - A text label displayed on the component
+        * action - An interpreted string or object defining the action performed on a click.
+            * type - For an object, this is the action performed when clicking the button: `SET`, `REMOVE`, `PUSH`
+            * path - For an object, this is the path affected by the action.
+            * value - For an object, this is the value or evaluated string which determines the value of the action.
+* select - A `select` displays a set of options that the user can choose from.
+    * properties
+        * bind - The path in the state the component is bound to.
+        * label - The label on the component.
+        * items - The object configuring the options of the select.
+            * maxSelections - The maximum number of options which can be selected at a time.
+            * text - The property on the option values displayed in the select.
+            * values - The array of values or interpreted expression string to get an array of values to populate the select.
 #### Configuring Model
 The model configuration defines the structure and values of the state.